-Furthermore – if we impair brain function, can we then expect horses to make good decisions when jumping?
-To us, this makes sedation a dangerous way to “calm” our horses.
+If we impair brain function, can we then expect horses to make good decisions?

 Can a horse be calm without sedation?

 At the risk of treating our horses as if they were humans, just think about ourselves.
 The majority of us are calm most of the time, we are relaxed and functioning competently without the help of drugs to sedate us.
 Our horses should be the same.
-They should have worked out by now that we keep them in a really safe environment free of predators (except the odd lorry or tractor maybe).
+With optimised brain function they should have worked out by now that we keep them in a safe environment free of predators.

-When we are confronted with difficult behaviour in horses (as we are day in day out when riders call our advice team) our approach is to try to understand what may be impairing good brain function.
-Let’s simplify it for now:
+When we are confronted with difficult behaviour in horses (as we are day in day out when riders call our Advice Team) our approach is to try to understand what may be impairing good brain function.
+Factors such as the following are discussed: